Learn About The Law

 (a) The governing body of a municipality wishing to exercise the authority relating to zoning regulations and zoning district boundaries shall establish procedures for adopting and enforcing the regulations and boundaries.
 A regulation or boundary is not effective until after a public hearing on the matter at which parties in interest and citizens have an opportunity to be heard.
-Before the 15th day before the date of the hearing, notice of the time and place of the hearing must be published in an official newspaper or a newspaper of general circulation in the municipality.
+Before the 15th day before the date of the hearing, notice of the time and place of the hearing must be:

 (b) In addition to the notice required by Subsection (a), a general-law municipality that does not have a zoning commission shall give notice of a proposed change in a zoning classification to each property owner who would be entitled to notice under Section 211.007(c) if the municipality had a zoning commission.
 That notice must be given in the same manner as required for notice to property owners under Section 211.007(c).
 The governing body may not adopt the proposed change until after the 30th day after the date the notice required by this subsection is given.